 It is the second time the Public Service has collected and published data on an expanded set of measures, including the average time for agencies to respond to requests and the use of extensions, transfers and refusals.

-The latest statistics cover 99 agencies that collectively completed 27,968 official information requests between July and December 2022, a 5 percent increase in volume on the previous six months.
+The cover 99 agencies that collectively completed 27,968 official information requests between July and December 2022, a 5 percent increase in volume on the previous six months.
 This is the second largest volume since monitoring began in 2016.
 Only the period July-December 2021 was higher at 29,618, due to an increase in requests during COVID-19.

 Overall, agencies responded to 27,331, or 97.7 percent, of requests on time.
 This is an increase of 0.8 percentage points on the previous reporting period and the highest timeliness result to date.

 Over half of agencies (53 of 99) reported 100 percent of requests were completed within legislated timeframes, compared with 56 in the previous six months.

 Overall, 8.2 percent, or 2297, of requests were extended, slightly down on the previous six months.
 Twenty-six agencies did not extend any requests.